hbjornoy/capsnet/README.md

 ##### Workflow:
 If you are running on a remote server, this is a way to see the your result from visdom:
-- Input the following line into you ~/.ssh/config file, if you don't have one, create one ``LocalForward 127.0.0.1:8097 127.0.0.1:8097``
+- Input the following line into you ~/.ssh/config file on your LOCAL computer, if you don't have one, create one ``LocalForward 127.0.0.1:8097 127.0.0.1:8097``

 1. start up visdom as a backgroundprocess that logs to file: